bentrevor/.emacs.d/README.markdown

 ## Instructions

-Go to your home directory and clone the repo.
-Then run `./init` to symlink the `.emacs` file.
+Clone the repo in your home directory.
+Emacs will find the `~/.emacs.d/init.el` file.